-Keeping in mind that just because it's called "wallpaper" doesn't mean that the paper you choose has to go on your walls.
-While surrounding a room with any of the designs you find is a great way to add spice to your home, consider some newer papering techniques:
+Keeping in mind that just because it's called "wallpaper" doesn't mean the paper you choose has to go (only) on the four walls to add spice to your rooms.
+Consider these out-of-the-box papering techniques:

 - Add an accent wall to a room by selecting a small swatch of paper, and applying it to one wall.
-Then paint the surrounding walls in a complimentary, or contrasting, color.
-This works especially well with designs that were meant to catch the eye.
+Then paint the surrounding walls in a complementary, or contrasting, color.
+Works especially well with bold, eye-catching designs.

-- Paper an object inside of any room for a bit of instant glam.
+- Paper an object inside any room (a plant stand, desk, or storage bin -- no, not the dog!) for a bit of instant glam.
 Matching an accent wall to a particularly interesting wallpapered piece is a fun way to change the look of a room.

-- Wrap a bit of your favourite paper around a decorative column.
-You'd be surprised at the way that some simple paper really makes columns stand out.
+- Wrap columns or beams in your favorite paper.
+You'd be surprised at the way that some simple paper really makes architectural features stand out.

-The best part about all of these techniques is that purchasing a small amount of designer wallpaper is not as expensive as buying enough paper for all of your walls.
-Yet, you'll still be able to express your love for great wallpaper designs.
+The best part about all of the above techniques is that purchasing a just small quantity of designer wallpaper is not as expensive as buying enough to cover all your walls.
+Yet you'll still be able to express your love for great wallpaper designs.

 Photo credit: Graham & Brown